camunda/camunda-docs/docs/components/modeler/bpmn/message-events/message-events.md

 ## Variable mappings

 By default, all message variables are merged into the process instance.
 This behavior can be customized by defining an output mapping at the message catch event.

+Visit the documentation regarding [variable mappings](/components/modeler/bpmn/service-tasks/service-tasks.md#variable-mappings) for more information on this topic.

 ## Additional resources